Korea Travel Essentials

 Footwear

 Skip the flip-flops for walking around town — sidewalks can be uneven and one stubbed toe can ruin your day.
 Closed-toe Crocs or Keen Newport sandals are what we wear daily.
 Save the flip-flops for the beach and hotel.
-For waterfall hikes, rocky shores, and wet boat landings, strapped sandals work well.
-Closed-toe hiking shoes for volcano treks and mountain trails.
+For coastal walks and rocky shores, strapped sandals work well.
+Closed-toe hiking shoes for Hallasan, Seoraksan, and other mountain trails.

 First Aid & Hydration